Elite-Programmers/getting-started/readme.txt

 Git is easy to learn and has a tiny footprint with lightning fast performance.
 As a distributed revision control system it is aimed at speed, data integrity and support for distributed, non-linear workflows.

+Note : Stick to the default settings during installation.

-2. Install Atom Text Editor
+2. Install Atom Text Editor (Recommended)

 https://atom.io/

 Atom is a free and open-source text and source code editor for OS X, Linux, and Windows with support for plug-ins written in Node.js, and embedded Git Control, developed by GitHub.
 It is a desktop application built using web technologies.
 Most of the extending packages have free software licenses and are community-built and maintained.
 It is highly recommended to install a community package called "git-plus" after installing atom(to do so: goto File->Settings->Install search for "git-plus" and hit Install button).

+Note : Please try adding useful atom-packages to improve your experience with Atom. (search for "popular atom packages")

 3. GitHub Desktop